JS3 block viewer

 };

-const filmCard = createFilmCard(template, film);
+const filmCard = createFilmCard(film);

 // Remember we need to append the card to the DOM for it to appear.